 A key result shown in Table 2 is the substantial differences in education of older adult immigrants by their birth country.
 Immigrants from the widely studied country of Mexico have the lowest education levels, with 35 percent having less than primary education; among the Hispanic Caribbean countries the Dominican Republic is next highest at 25 percent, whereas Puerto Rico and Cuba have much better education levels with only 14 and 10 percent without completed primary education.

-In terms of household composition of older adult immigrants, Mexico is again an outlier, although now in a likely beneficial direction for healthy aging.
+In terms of household composition of older adult immigrants, Mexico is again an outlier.
 Mexicans have the largest household sizes and are least likely to live alone; 16 percent of Mexicans live alone, versus 24 percent of Dominicans and 27 percent of Cubans, while among Puerto Ricans 32 percent live alone (twice the rate of the Mexicans).
-These greater co-residence patterns among older adult Mexican immigrants in the U.S. are driven by higher rates of living with at least one of their children, and likely particularly beneficially, higher marital rates (these patterns hold for both males and females).
+These greater co-residence patterns among older adult Mexican immigrants in the U.S. are driven by higher rates of living with at least one of their children –and likely particularly beneficially– higher marital rates (these patterns hold for both males and females).

 There is also substantial variation by birth-country in the timing of migration, although Mexico is not a notable outlier.
-Puerto Ricans were most likely to migrate before age 15 (29 percent of them), and relatedly, before 1965 (41 percent of them), thus they lived less of their life in their native Puerto Rico before immigrating.
+Compared to the other migrants in this study, Puerto Ricans were most likely to migrate before age 15 (29 percent of them), and relatedly, before 1965 (41 percent of them), thus they lived less of their life in their native Puerto Rico before immigrating.
 By contrast, only 6 percent of Dominicans migrated before age 15, thus almost all spent their childhood in the much poorer Dominican setting.

 Assimilation patterns are more complex.
-English-speaking deficits are similar across the studied countries, with the exception of much higher rates among Puerto Ricans.
-Citizenship though again shows the lowest rates among older adults from Mexico (54 percent), in contrast to 68 percent of Dominicans and 80 percent of Cubans (and 100 percent of Puerto Ricans).
+English-speaking deficits are similar across the studied countries, apart from much higher rates among Puerto Ricans.
+Reported citizenship though again shows the lowest rates among older adults from Mexico (54 percent), in contrast to 68 percent of Dominicans and 80 percent of Cubans (and 100 percent of Puerto Ricans).

 Caribbean Hispanic Migrants in the U.S. Compared to those in their Birth Countries